I Yam What I Yam

-I Yam What I Yam is the second Popeye theatrical cartoon short, starring William "Billy" Costello as Popeye, Bonnie Poe as Olive Oyl and Charles Lawrence as Wimpy.
-The source of the quote is the comic strip, Thimble Theatre by E. C. Segar, in which the character Popeye first appeared.
+I Yam What I Yam is the second Popeye theatrical cartoon short, starring Billy Costello as Popeye, Bonnie Poe as Olive Oyl and Charles Lawrence as Wimpy.
+The source of the quote is the comic strip, Thimble Theatre by E. C. Segar, in which Popeye first appeared.
 This is a paraphrase of words spoken by Popeye in the comic strip.

 Plot

 The cartoon opens with Popeye, Olive Oyl and Wimpy riding on a small rowboat through a heavy rainstorm in the ocean.
 Popeye is standing up against the torrent of rain singing his theme song, while Olive is rowing the boat and Wimpy is sitting in the back, plucking fish out of the water and eating them whole.
-Popeye gets struck by lightning several times, and grabs the last thunderbolt and punches it into the water, where it sinks and screams for help.
+Popeye gets struck by lightning several times, grabs the last thunderbolt, and punches it into the water, where it sinks and screams for help.
 The nearby thunderclouds are frightened by this action and flee, changing the weather to a sunny, clear sky.
 The boat abruptly sprouts a few holes and sinks, and the trio land on a nearby island inhabited by unfriendly Native Americans.
 Popeye punches an outcropping of nearby trees to instantaneously build a log cabin, complete with indoor furniture, windows and a stone chimney with fire.
-Olive heads indoors and Wimpy tells Popeye to fetch ducks for dinner before resting inside.
+Olive heads indoors, and Wimpy tells Popeye to fetch ducks for dinner before resting inside.

 While out, Popeye is intimidated by a tribal member who repeatedly tells him "Hello." before punching Popeye, provoking Popeye into punching back at the tribal member.
 Another tribal member sneaks up from behind and whacks him with a club, shattering it to pieces and only annoying Popeye, who gives the Indian a "twister punch."
 At the duck pond, Popeye finds more Native Americans shooting arrows at the ducks, missing them repeatedly.
-Popeye bends the remaining three arrows, goes toward the pond, and goes in it while the ducks go under the water.
+Popeye bends the remaining three arrows, goes toward the pond, and goes into it while the ducks go under the water.
 When Popeye walks out, he is seen with the ducks, quacking.
 To get the ducks, the Native Americans grab the arrows, which are bent, and shoot them.
-However, the arrows act like boomerangs, and hit the tribal members instead.
+However, the arrows act like boomerangs and hit the tribal members instead.